-As an enrolled student, you have FREE access to all course materials - including an electronic version of the textbook.
+As an enrolled student, you have FREE unlimited access to all course materials - including an electronic version of the textbook via the CSUF library.
+Links will be available via Canvas.

 (Optional: The textbook is also available to purchase as a paper copy - not required).